-(ii) Ignorability of the treatment assignment: $Z_i$ is independent of unmeasured confounders (conditional on measured covariates) and the potential outcomes $Z_i \perp U_i, D_i(0), D_i(1), Y_i(0), Y_i(1)$ .

-(iii) The random assignment predicts treatment received: $Pr\{D_i(1) = 1\} \neq Pr\{D_i(0) = 1\}.$

-(iv) Exclusion restriction: The effect of Z on $Y{\ell}$ must be via an effect of Z on D; Z cannot affect $Y{\ell}$ directly.

-(v) Monotonicity: $D_i(1) \ge D_i(0)$ .
+- (a) Ignorability of the treatment assignment: Z_i is independent of unmeasured confounders (conditional on measured covariates) and the potential outcomes $Z_i \perp \!\!\! \perp U_i$, $D_i(0)$, $D_i(1)$, $Y_i(0)$, $Y_i(1)$. - (b) The random assignment predicts treatment received: $Pr\{D_i(1) = 1\} \neq Pr\{D_i(0) = 1\}$. - (c) Exclusion restriction: the effect of Z on Y_l must be via an effect of Z on D; Z cannot affect Y_l directly. - (d) Monotonicity: $D_i(1) \ge D_i(0)$.

-The CACE can now be identified from equation (2) without any further assumptions about the unobserved confounder; in fact, U can be an effect modifier of the relationship of D and Y (Didilez et al., 2010).
+The CACE can now be identified from equation (2) without any further assumptions about the unobserved confounder; in fact, U can be an effect modifier of the relationship of D and Y (Didelez et al., 2010).

-In the REFLUX study, the assumptions concerning the random assignment, (ii) and (iii), are justified by design.
-The exclusion restriction assumption seems plausible for the costs, since the costs of surgery are only incurred if the patient actually has the procedure.
+In the REFLUX study, the assumptions concerning the random assignment, assumptions (a) and (b), are justified by design.
+The exclusion restriction assumption seems plausible for the costs, since the costs of surgery are incurred only if the patient actually has the procedure.
 We argue that it is also plausible that it holds for QALYs, as the participants did not seem to have a preference for either treatment, thus making the psychological effects of knowing to which treatment one has been allocated minimal.
 The monotonicity assumption rules out the presence of defiers.
-It seems fair to assume that there are no participants who would refuse the REFLUX surgery when randomised to it, but who would receive surgery when randomised to receive medical management.
-Equation (2) implicitly assumes that receiving the intervention has the same average effect in the linear scale, regardless of the level of Z and U. This average is however across different 'versions' of the intervention, as the trial protocol did not prescribe a single surgical procedure, but allowed for the surgeon to choose their preferred laparoscopy method, as would be the case in routine clinical practice.
+It seems fair to assume that there are no participants who would refuse the REFLUX surgery when randomized to it, but who would receive surgery when randomized to receive medical management.
+Equation (2) implicitly assumes that receiving the intervention has the same average effect in the linear scale, regardless of the level of Z and U. This average is, however, across different 'versions' of the intervention, as the trial protocol did not prescribe a single surgical procedure, but allowed for the surgeon to choose their preferred laparoscopy method, as would be so in routine clinical practice.

-Since random allocation, Z, satisfies assumptions (ii)-(iv), we say it is an instrument (or instrumental variable) for D. For binary instrument, the simplest method of estimation of equation (2) in the IV framework is the Wald estimator (Angrist et al., 1996):
+Since random allocation Z satisfies assumptions (a)-(c), we say that it is an instrument (or IV) for D. For a binary instrument, the simplest method of estimation of equation (2) in the IV framework is the Wald estimator (Angrist et al., 1996):